 • What is a Disadvantaged Business Enterprise (DBE)?

-A Disadvantaged Business Enterprise (DBE) is for-profit small business concerns where socially and economically disadvantaged individuals own at least a 51% interest and also control management and daily business operations.
+A Disadvantaged Business Enterprise (DBE) is a for-profit small business concern where socially and economically disadvantaged individuals own at least a 51% interest and also control management and daily business operations.

 • What is a Minority Business Enterprise (MBE)?